 The team provides all reasonable support and assistance to businesses operating or intending to operate in the area.
+This work will be complemented by the team's contribution and promotion of the York business forum.

-The council is home authority on health and safety for Aviva, providing advice which is disseminated to the company's other UK offices.
+The council is lead authority on health and safety for Aviva, providing advice which is disseminated to the company's other UK offices.